federicomor/merge-pdf-with-toc/README.md

 For each pdf, you can answer "y/n" to each individual question or "a" for saying yes to all the questions.

+It can handle also pdf files with spaces in their name, not an easy task when working on linux!

 ## Technical comments and Requirements
 - The library *jpdfbookmarks* is used, so *java* is required in order to run it
 - The merging of the pdf is done by the command *pdfunite*, which is installable on ubuntu through the package *poppler-utils* (sudo apt install it)